nordic-doki/fw-nrfconnect-nrf/samples/nrf_rpc/entropy_nrf53/README.rst

 The application core uses serialized function calls such as :cpp:func:`entropy_remote_init` and :cpp:func:`entropy_remote_get` to control the entropy driver on the network core.
 The :cpp:func:`entropy_remote_init` function is used for initializing the entropy, and the :cpp:func:`entropy_remote_get` function is used for obtaining the entropy data.

-When the sample starts, it displays the generated entropy data in the terminal at an interval of one second.
+When the sample starts, it displays the generated entropy data in the terminal at an interval of two seconds.

 Network core
 ============